-A pacemaker monitors your heart rate and sends small and painless electrical impulses to the right ventricle of your heart to start each heart beat only when needed.
-You may need a pacemaker if your heart beats too slow and it cannot be controlled by medication.
+A pacemaker monitors your heart rate and sends small and painless electrical impulses to the right ventricle of your heart to start each heartbeat only when needed.
+You may need a pacemaker if your heart beats too slowly and it cannot be controlled by medication.

-Pacemakers today are small metal devices about the size of a small pocket watch, which contain the computer and battery and one, two or three flexible electrode leads (coated wires).
-They are not obviously visible so you, along with others, should find that you are not aware of it on a daily basis.
+Pacemakers today are small metal devices, about the size of a small pocket watch, containing a computer and battery and up to three flexible electrode leads (coated wires).
+They are generally not visible, and apart from an insertion scar, which heals in time, they will usually become unnoticeable with time.

-A pacemaker is usually implanted with a local anaesthetic, just under your collarbone with leads (coated wires) coming from it that are positioned in your heart.
+A pacemaker is usually implanted under local anaesthetic, just below your collarbone with leads (coated wires) coming from it that are positioned in your heart.
 The procedure usually takes 30-60 minutes.

 After your pacemaker has been fitted, you may feel some pain or discomfort and there may be some bruising at the site of the pacemaker but these problems usually disappear in a few days.
-Most people are walking around later the same day and resume normal activities again within 1 week.
+Most people are able to walk around later the same day and resume normal activities within a week.

 The functioning and battery life of your pacemaker must be checked regularly at a pacemaker clinic.
-Depending on the device implanted, a telemonitoring follow up may be proposed to monitor your pacemaker, allowing rapid identification of heart rhythm disturbance and technical dysfunction and may improve your care and reduce the need for pacemaker clinic visits.
+Depending on the device implanted, a telemonitoring follow-up may be proposed to monitor your pacemaker, allowing rapid identification of heart rhythm disturbance and technical dysfunction as well as improving your care and reducing the need for pacemaker clinic visits.

-If the battery must be replaced, only the device needs to be replaced (not the leads).
-The battery usually lasts between 6 and 10 years before it needs to be replaced.
+Only the device needs to be replaced (not the leads) if the battery runs out.
+The battery usually lasts between 6 and 10 years before it needs replacing.

-It is important that you let any doctors or dentists know that you have a pacemaker before going for any procedures.
-Although most medical and dental procedures are unlikely to interfere with the functioning of your device, some may require precautionary measures that minimise any interference.
+It’s important that you let any doctors or dentists know that you have a pacemaker before going for any procedures.
+Although most medical and dental procedures are not likely to interfere with the functioning of your device, some may require precautionary measures that minimise any interference.

-Pacemakers may sometimes be detected by airport security machines, but the functioning of the device is rarely affected, so if you have a pacemaker you should always inform the security personnel.
+Pacemakers may sometimes be detected by airport security machines, so if you have a pacemaker you should always inform security personnel; however, the functioning of the device is rarely affected.